takkamdarios/documentation/content/TrueCommand/AdminGuide/Users.md

 ---
 title: "Users and Teams"
-description: "Describes the Users and Teams screens and has usage notes for administering TrueCommand user accounts."
+description: "Describes the Users and Teams screens and provides information on administering TrueCommand user accounts, groups, and teams."
 weight: 20
 aliases:
  - /truecommand/administration/users/